-The Company monitors and measures interest rate risk regularly.
-The Group's exposure to the risk of negative changes in market interest rates related to the Group's syndicated loan facility with floating interest rate (refer to Note 13).
+In 2013 the Company monitored and measured interest rate risk regularly.
+The Group's exposure to the risk of negative changes in market interest rates was related to the Group's long-term bank loans with floating interest rate (refer to Note 13).